Need to talk? Call 1800 882 436.

 Image showing the placenta has developed too deeply into the wall of the uterus.

-Illustration of normal placenta position and placenta accreta during pregnancy.
+Illustration of normal placenta position (left) and placenta accreta (right) during pregnancy.

 How is placenta accreta diagnosed?

-If a diagnosis is made antenatally, your doctor will discuss a caesarean birth and the risks.
+If a diagnosis is made antenatally, your doctor will discuss the potential risks and your birth options, including if a caesarean birth is recommended.

-Complications are more likely if placenta accreta is found at delivery.
+Complications are more likely if placenta accreta is first discovered during birth.

 What are the risks to you and your baby?